percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 # Overview

-This specification defines a way for the server in a DTLS-SRTP negotiation to provide an ekt\_key to the client during the DTLS handshake.
-This ekt\_key can be used to encrypt the SRTP master key used to encrypt the media the endpoint sends.
-This specification also defines a way to send the encrypted SRTP master key along with the SRTP packet.
-Endpoints that receive this and know the ekt\_key can use the ekt\_key to decrypt the SRTP master key then use the SRTP master key to decrypt the SRTP packet.
+This specification defines a way for the server in a DTLS-SRTP negotiation, see (#dtls-srtp-kt), to provide an ekt\_key to the client during the DTLS handshake.
+The ekt\_key can be used to encrypt the SRTP master key that is used to encrypt the media sent by the endpoint.
+This specification also defines a way to send the encrypted SRTP master key along with the SRTP packet, see (#srtp_ekt).
+Endpoints that receive this and know the ekt\_key can use the ekt\_key to decrypt the SRTP master key which can then be used to decrypt the SRTP packet.

-One way to use this is used is described in the architecture defined by [@?I-D.ietf-perc-private-media-framework].
-Each participants in the conference call forms a DTLS-SRTP connection to a common key distributor that gives all the endpoints the same ekt\_key.
-Then each endpoint picks there own SRTP master key for the media they send.
-When sending media, the endpoint also includes the SRTP master key encrypted with the ekt\_key.
+One way to use this is described in the architecture defined by [@?I-D.ietf-perc-private-media-framework].
+Each participant in the conference forms a DTLS-SRTP connection to a common key distributor that distributes the same ekt\_key to all the endpoints.
+Then each endpoint picks their own SRTP master key for the media they send.
+When sending media, the endpoint also includes the SRTP master key encrypted with the ekt\_key in the SRTP packet.
 This allows all the endpoints to decrypt the media.

 # Conventions Used In This Document